Westie undergoes emergency surgery after brutal dog attack

 Her elderly mother was also injured as they tried to protect Buddy from the other dogs.

-The owner said: “We were enjoying our walk and were about 10 minutes from home when we noticed a couple with three dogs in the distance.
-I saw the largest of these dogs stop and stare at us, going very still.
+The owner said: "We were enjoying our walk and were about 10 minutes from home when we noticed a couple with three dogs in the distance.

+"I saw the largest of these dogs stop and stare at us, going very still.

-“I said to my mum ‘I don’t like the look of this dog’ and within seconds it was charging at us.
+"I said to my mum 'I don’t like the look of this dog' and within seconds it was charging at us...
 I picked Buddy up as the dog started jumping up.

 "One of the owners came over but his other two dogs saw him running, raced ahead of him and knocked us both to the ground."